 It is always a true privilege to hear a virtuoso put their instrument through its paces - Alison Balsom most certainly did that.
 Her trumpet playing was absolutely sublime - she was a joy to work with in rehearsals and her playing on the night was awesome.
 Her encore (an arrangement of Debussy’s Syrinx originally written for flute) was simply breathtaking.
 And she enjoyed herself so much she wants to come back!

 Next season is now fully planned out and our soloists are booked.
 We are thrilled that Jamie Walton is returning in October.
 Peter Donohoe has been asking for a while to return and play with us again - we shall see him in February next year.
 And finally in May, we shall let our hair down a little with a Proms style concert, featuring the superlative voice of Louise Winter.

 The orchestra will continue its plan to perform all the major orchestra works of Jean Sibelius; this season it will be the turn of his fourth symphony.
 This is a challenging work, but nonetheless very rewarding to listen to and appreciate how Sibelius was really starting to develop his own style.
-We shall also include in each concert a piece of that quintessential English composer, Sir Edward Elgar, commencing in October with a welcome return of one of his most popular works, the Enigma Variations.
+We shall also include in each concert a piece of that quintessential English composer, Sir Edward Elgar, commencing in October with a welcome return of one of his most popular works, the Variations on an original theme - perhaps better known as the Enigma Variations.